Mother or baby die in child birth every 11 seconds: UN

 Two reports by several United Nations' agencies showed clear global progress in reducing the number of pregnant women or new mothers and young children who die each year, pointing to improved access to affordable, quality health services.

-"In countries that provide everyone with safe, affordable, high-quality health services, women and babies survive and thrive," World Health Organisation chief Tedros Adhanom Ghebreyesus said in a statement.
+"In countries that provide everyone with safe, affordable, high-quality health services, women and babies survive and thrive," World Health Organization chief Tedros Adhanom Ghebreyesus said in a statement.

 Since the turn of the century, the number of deaths among children under the age of five has been cut almost in half to some 5.3 million worldwide last year.
 Almost half of those deaths occurred during the first month of life, meaning that around 7,000 newborns still died every single day last year.